 Organised by Lincoln Book Festival Trust in association with the University of Lincoln and Bishop Grosseteste University, the flash fiction competition aims to uncover new storytelling talent by showcasing concise, compelling creative writing within a defined topic or genre with a simple but challenging brief: the story must be precisely 50 words in length – no more, no less!

 There are separate competition categories for primary (Reception to Year 6), secondary (Year 7 – Year 11) and adult age groups (Year 12 upwards, including school leavers).
 The prize in each age category is a £30 book voucher.
-The competition is open for entries now with a deadline of Friday 5th July 2019 and winners due to be announced at the Lincoln Book Festival launch party on Monday 23rd September.
+The competition is open for entries now with an extended deadline of Friday 19th July 2019 and winners due to be announced at the Lincoln Book Festival launch party on Monday 23rd September.

 Competition judges will be looking for short stories inspired by Queen Victoria, Victorian literature, history, or culture, or ‘Victoriana’ – with writers free to interpret the brief as broadly as they wish.
 Each story is considered on how it reflects the theme through its creativity, style, structure, plot, characters, dialogue or sense of location.